lerna-lite/lerna-lite/README.md

     - this is no longer the case since Nrwl, the company behind Nx, took over stewardship of Lerna (we now try to replicate Lerna's PRs into Lerna-Lite when possible)
 2. a desire to create a smaller and more modular project that is lighter than the original all-in-one Lerna
     - Lerna-Lite is now entirely modular, all commands are optional (install only what you use)
-3. rewrite the lib in TypeScript and make the project compatible with ESM
+3. rewrite the lib in TypeScript and build the project as ESM only
-4. replicate a few opened PRs from Lerna and also add extra features in Lerna-Lite
+4. replicate a few opened PRs from Lerna and add extra features into Lerna-Lite
-5. Lerna is becoming another Nx product (**[Nx](https://nx.dev/)** is now a required dependency of Lerna but it's not in Lerna-Lite)
+5. Lerna is becoming another Nx product (**[Nx](https://nx.dev/)** is now a requirement of Lerna while it's not in Lerna-Lite)
+   - if you use Nx then it's probably better to stick with Lerna, but if you aren't then Lerna-Lite is preferred
-6. Lastly a few extra features currently exists only in Lerna-Lite
+6. Lastly a few extra features were added, and only exist, in Lerna-Lite:
    - [`workspace:` protocol support](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#workspace-protocol) (Lerna added support six months later in v6)
    - [--dry-run](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--dry-run) to preview version/publish
 changes and changelogs